MinZHANG-WHU/FDCNN/README.md

 1. Install Caffe with Python 2.7

-	Follow the instructions in [Installation](http://caffe.berkeleyvision.org/installation.html).
-Note the version of Python.
-Or use our [pre-build runtime](https://drive.google.com/open?id=1OLIgpx0Jy6LT0KCkgYLcb0d3FvAJXEA0) (CUDA 8.0).
+	1. Follow the instructions in [Installation](http://caffe.berkeleyvision.org/installation.html).
+Note the version of Python, or use our [pre-build runtime](https://drive.google.com/open?id=1OLIgpx0Jy6LT0KCkgYLcb0d3FvAJXEA0) (CUDA 8.0).
+	2. Please add the absolute path of folder "caffe_layers" to the PYTHONPATH so that PyCaffe can search for the layer implementation file.

 2. Training VGG16 & FDCNN